rachelnamgung/Automatic-Prompt-Generation-via-Contrastive-Self-feedback/README.md

 To get started, install the necessary dependencies using the following command:

-$ pip install -r requirements.txt
+"""$ pip install -r requirements.txt"""

 ---